Slow Cooker Pork Loin Roast with Honey Garlic Sauce

 The pork loin roast is better suited for a low and slow braise or a roast in the oven.
 You can also slice the pork roast into steaks, brine and grill for a tender, juicy pork steak.

-My Best Tips for Making Slow Cooker Pork Loin Roast
+Tips for Cooking Pork Loin Roast

-- The best cut of pork for making Crock Pot Pork Loin Roast is a pork loin or the pork shoulder.
+- The best cut of pork for making Crock Pot Pork Loin Roast is a pork loin or pork shoulder.
 Both are suitable for the low, slow cooking process.

-- To cook a pork loin roast, you can either roast it in the oven and cook to the perfect internal temperature of 145 degrees OR you slow cook it using a slow cooker or crock pot (or the slow cooker feature of your Instant Pot!)
+- To cook a pork loin, you can either roast it in the oven and cook to the perfect internal temperature of 145 degrees OR you slow cook it using a slow cooker or crock pot (or the slow cooker feature of your Instant Pot!)
 The slow cooker method is much more forgiving if you need more time and can’t hover over the stove checking the temperature for doneness.

 - Don’t use a pork tenderloin for this recipe.
 The thin, narrow cut combined with the low fat content will not bode well for this cut.
 You can end up with a shriveled, dry piece of pork and that’s not good eats.